 Process servers can be hired to give legal notice of court proceedings by serving documents to other parties in judicial review.
-A process server will serve your completed petition and affidavit of judicial review to the interested parties (i.e. Director of the Residential Tenancy Branch and any one that was party to the Tribunal hearing).
+A process server will serve your completed petition and affidavit of judicial review to the interested parties (i.e. anyone that was party to the Tribunal hearing).
 You do not need to use a process server, but some people find it easier to do so.

 If a property is owned by a corporation, they will have a registered office.
 Provide the process server with a copy of a corporate search to make sure that they serve the registered office.
 You can also ask the process server to do a search for you, although this may incur an extra charge.
 You can also do a land title search in order to make sure that you have the correct corporation name.

-You do not need to use a process server to serve the Attorney General of British Columbia.
-Documents to be served on the Attorney General need to be mailed by registered mail to the Deputy Attorney General at Victoria or must be served by hand at the Ministry of Justice in the City of Victoria.
-For more information, see How to Serve the Attorney General.
+You do not need to use a process server to serve the Director of the Residential Tenancy Branch and Attorney General of British Columbia.
+Documents to be served on the Residential Tenancy Branch and the Attorney General need to be mailed by registered mail to the Deputy Attorney General at Victoria or must be served by hand at the Ministry of Justice in the City of Victoria.
+For more information, see How to Serve the RTB and the Attorney General.

 When deciding whether or not to hire a process server, keep in mind:

 - Fees for process servers vary by company, but the cost of hiring will generally start between $80-$200.